directdemocracy-vote/www/white_paper.md

 Where `id_rsa` is the private key and `id_rsa.pub` is the public key.
 These commands can be used for any participant except citizens.

+#### Blind signatures

+The blind signatures used during the voting process are based on 2048-bit RSA keys.
+They implement the [IETF RFC 9474](https://datatracker.ietf.org/doc/html/rfc9474) norm.

 #### Hardware Keystore

 The private key of a citizen is generated, stored and operated by some special hardware of the smartphone, so that it cannot be read by anyone.